 What we heard from our readers was that when it came to wedding blogs, they felt under-represented and invisible.
 The goal with the tag is to counterbalance some of this invisibility.
 The issue was discussed extensively back in 2008, both on the blog and the Offbeat Bride Tribe, right down to readers weighing in on the wording choice for the tag.

-But recently we've started getting feedback from current readers that they find the tag misguided tokenism at best; racism at worst.
+Recently, however, we gotten feedback from current readers that they find the tag misguided tokenism at best; racism at worst.
 Obviously, we take this feedback seriously.
-We have a long history of being sensitive to issues of labels and identity, and although the tag was original established to address a reader request, we're totally open to the fact that it may no longer be serving its intended purpose.
+Offbeat Bride has a history of being sensitive to issues of labels and identity, and although the tag was original established to address a reader request, we're totally open to the fact that it may no longer be serving its intended purpose.
 If the majority of our current readers don't like it, we've got no attachment it.
 Tagging or not tagging won't change anything on our end: we'll keep featuring the same diverse range of weddings, which includes our ongoing editorial priority to seek out a wide range of ethnically and culturally diverse weddings.

 (poll now closed)

 So, the poll results make it clear that people want the "offbeat couples of color" tag to stick around.
 Even if you eliminate the people who didn't care, the results are still overwhelmingly in favor of the tag.
 None of the alternative tag titles resonated for us — some of the most common suggestions included multicultural and ethnic, which don't quite ring true.
 Others suggested breaking things down by specific ethnicities, which feels like over-engineering things (we're a wedding blog, not the census!) and opening a nightmarish can of worms in terms of cataloging/taxonomy.